airbrake/airbrake-js/README.md

 Thank you to all [the contributors](https://github.com/airbrake/airbrake-js/contributors).

-The names and logos for Airbrake are trademarks of Rackspace Hosting Inc.
+The names and logos for Airbrake are trademarks of Airbrake Technologies Inc.

 # License

-Airbrake is Copyright © 2008-2013 Rackspace Hosting Inc. It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.
+Airbrake is Copyright © 2008-2015 Airbrake Technologies Inc. It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.